 She has a PhD in administration and leadership from Indiana University of Pennsylvania.
 Her doctoral dissertation focused on how women leaders in higher education make meaning of adversity.

 She’s a frequent speaker at international, national, and regional conferences on challenges women leaders experience.
-She also guest lectures and consults on unconscious gender bias, helping individuals and organizations learn how to identify and eliminate such bias.
+She also guest lectures and consults on gender bias, helping individuals and organizations learn how to identify and eliminate such bias.

 She was named a 2019 Central Penn Business Journal Woman of Influence and received the 2016 Women and Leadership Affinity Group Outstanding Scholarship for Emerging Scholars Award from the International Leadership Association.